Vimto

-Vimto is a British mixed fruit soft drink containing the juice of grapes, raspberries, blackcurrants, and black carrots flavoured with herbs and spices.
-Originating in Manchester, Northern England, the recipe was invented in 1908 by John Noel Nichols of Blackburn.
+Vimto is a British mixed fruit soft drink containing the juice of grapes, raspberries, and blackcurrants, flavoured with herbs and spices.
+Originating in Salford, Northern England, the recipe was invented in 1908 by John Noel Nichols of Blackburn.
 It was first manufactured as a health tonic in cordial form, then decades later as a carbonated drink.
-Produced domestically by Nichols plc, it is available in cans and bottles in carbonated, still, cordial (squash), and energy forms and it has also been made into a sweet, ice lolly and other items.
-Vimto is traditionally most popular in the north of England and is also sold globally under licence, and enjoys high popularity in the Gulf Arab states and in The Gambia and Senegal.
+Produced domestically by Nichols plc, it is available in cans and bottles in carbonated, still, cordial (squash), and energy forms and it has also been made into various sweets, an ice lolly and other items.
+Vimto is traditionally most popular in the north of England and is also sold globally under licence, and enjoys high popularity in the Persian Gulf Arab states, North Africa, Somalia and in The Gambia and Senegal.

 History

 Vimto was created in 1908 in Manchester by John Noel Nichols (1883–1966), a wholesaler of herbs, spices and medicines.
 He saw the market opening for soft drinks due to the temperance movement and the passage of the Licensing Act 1904.
 It was originally sold under the name Vim Tonic (vim meaning 'vigour'), which Nichols shortened to 'Vimto' in 1912.
 Vimto was originally registered as a health tonic or medicine, which was then re-registered in 1913 as a cordial.
 The concoction formula is a guarded trade secret with only 4 people appointed in keeping the recipe.

 In 1910, production moved to a warehouse at Chapel Street, Salford, then to Old Trafford in 1927, and in 1971, to a state-of-the-art plant in Wythenshawe, Manchester.
 In 1999, the company's head office moved to Newton-le-Willows in St Helens, Merseyside.

 From the 1990s to 2003, Vimto print advertisements used the cartoon character Purple Ronnie, along with slightly rude poems by Giles Andreae, the creator of Purple Ronnie.
 In 2003, Purple Ronnie was dropped, and a new creative direction was adopted, revolving around the benefits of 'Shlurpling the Purple'.
 This, in turn, led to the launch in 2006 of Billy and his Dad's Pants–a modern-day morality story in which, despite turning up at the swimming pool with his Dad's pants in the middle of his rolled-up towel, Billy wins out with ingenuity and humour.
 The theme tune 'Dad's Pants' become something of a cult classic, and was based on Loudon Wainwright III's 1972 novelty song "Dead Skunk".